 Negligence-caused errors that occur during surgery and cause harm to the patient have consequences.
 These errors can range from failing to properly monitor a patient during surgery to not using the right equipment, leaving equipment inside the patient, or operating on the wrong limb/body part.

 When a surgical patient undergoes anesthesia, the doctors and attending anesthesiologist have a duty to monitor the patient, be aware of any potential risk factors the patient may have, and properly handle any anesthesia-related complications which may occur.
 When this duty isn’t met, legal recourse can be taken.

 Find Recovery with a Medical Malpractice Lawyer in Atlanta

 If you or a family member has suffered from any of the above medical mistakes, you understand the massive ramifications an error by a professional can have.
 Medical professionals are trained to take their work seriously and treat patients with care, professionalism, and respect.
 When negligence gets in the way of their duty to issue quality care, lives are placed at risk.

 When we take the time to file a medical malpractice lawsuit against the doctor, medical professional, or facility that allowed this negligence to happen, we help protect future patients and generations from harm.
 We force hospital corporations to train their employees better and hire more nurses and technicians.
 Together, we can keep Georgia residents safe.

 At Bey & Associates, we can help you and your family obtain justice for a patient who should not have suffered.
-Our personal injury firm has the legal expertise your case requires.
-Contact our office to be paired with an Atlanta, GA medical malpractice lawyer who can evaluate your case at no cost to you.
+Our Atlanta medical malpractice lawyers have the legal expertise your case requires.
+Contact our office to be paired with an injury attorney who can evaluate your case at no cost to you.
 Call us today.
 Time may be running out to file a claim.